 The film itself was excellent, right up Divinia's street,

-And the giver, her big sister, was just trying to
+And the giver, her big sister, was just trying to be sweet

 And give Divinia's birthday the attention it deserved,